TemKaa1337/healthchecker/README.md

-This project is under development.
-This project will allow you to set rules how to monitor health of your services.
+This project allows you to set rules how to monitor health of your services.

-This is simple project which provies interfaces for running tasks.
+This is simple project which provides interfaces for running tasks.

 # Quickstart
 For example, you want to check if your service returns 200 HTTP status code.